7 Side Effects of Vaping

 If you are going to introduce anything into your body that isn’t meant to be there naturally, you should consider that there might be some resulting side effects.

-Saying that, we do want to point out, like all health warnings do, there are always going to be people that are affected negatively by vaping, whereas others don’t experience anything other than the pure joy of vaping.
+Saying that we do want to point out, as all health warnings do, there are always going to be people that are affected negatively by vaping, whereas others don't experience anything other than the pure joy of vaping.

 So we want to cover some of the negative side effects of vaping that you might experience, why they occur and what you can do to mitigate against them.